rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "Learn X before you learn Y" "learn-react-before" %}}

 There are not only things to learn in React, but also for the ecosystem around it.
-React is only a view layer library and thus you come across [the one or other library to complement your React application](https://www.robinwieruch.de/essential-react-libraries-framework/) eventually.
+React is only a view layer library and thus you come across [other libraries to complement your React application](https://www.robinwieruch.de/essential-react-libraries-framework/) eventually.
 It can be quite overwhelming, especially [when you come from a all-in-one framework solution such as Angular](https://www.robinwieruch.de/reasons-why-i-moved-from-angular-to-react/).
 But you shouldn't see it as barrier to get started in React.
 You should embrace it as playground full of opportunities to complement your React application.

 In general, you should learn plain React first and then learn more about the ecosystem around it.
 That's where React is X and its ecosystem is Y in the "Learn X before you learn Y"-equation.
 But it goes far deeper into the sole building blocks of each solution.
-You should experience how React and its ecosystem can help you to solve problems for you that would be difficult to address in vanilla JavaScript.
+You should experience how React and its ecosystem can help you to solve problems that would be difficult to address in vanilla JavaScript.

 The ecosystem around React is huge since React is only a view library.
-There are a lot of opinions out there how to approach learning it.
+There are a lot of opinions out there on how to approach learning it.
 The general advice is to learn X before you learn Y. In the following list, you will find a couple of things to learn in React before you start to use another tool in the ecosystem:

 * JSX syntax
 * [conditional rendering](https://www.robinwieruch.de/conditional-rendering-react/)